Read our Frequently Asked Questions (FAQs) to find more about wormeries and composting.

 2) Conditions get too wet

-If the Wormery gets very soggy and wet, then this can cause problems for the worms.
-You might find they try to get away from the food waste.
 It is an easy problem to solve, however.
-If the waste is looking wet (not moist – moist is good!) then simply shred up some extra newspaper or cardboard and mix this thoroughly into the Wormery right down to the base plate or bottom of the tray.
+If the waste is looking wet (example), if you took a handful and squeezed it hard, if water runs out between your fingers it is too wet (damp/moist is good!) then simply shred up some extra newspaper or cardboard egg cartons and mix this thoroughly into the Wormery right down to the base plate or bottom of the tray.
 This will soak up the excess moisture, help aerate the compost, and return the Wormery to the normal operation.

 3) Conditions get too acidic

 This can be a problem if you add a large amount of acidic food waste such as citrus peel and / or conditions get waterlogged.
 Pot worms (enchytraeids) are tiny thread like worms that resemble a piece of white sewing thread a few millimetres long.
 They occur quite naturally and are harmless – in fact they do the same job as the Tiger worms.
-However they thrive at a lower, more acidic pH than is ideal for the tiger worms.
-The proliferation of these pot worms is a sign of acidity – so if this occurs add a handful of the lime mix.
+However, they thrive at a lower, more acidic pH than is ideal for the tiger worms.
+The proliferation of these pot worms is a sign of acidity – so if this occurs add a handful of the lime mix and combine it with the points above when the waste gets to wet.

 Flies should find it rather difficult to get into your Wormery, however Wormeries can sometimes provide a good breeding environment for them if they are inadvertently introduced with some waste.